Remnants of black holes from rainbow gravity in terms of a new VSL theory: Conclusion

 In this paper, we have constructed a new type of gravity's rainbow and investigate its impact on different black holes (black ring).
 It is found that the new gravity's rainbow function leads to a similar remnant as the appointed rainbow function.
 We have also derived some important thermodynamic quantities such as the corrected temperature, entropy and heat capacity associated with the Schwarzschild, Kerr, AdS black holes as well as the spinning black ring.
 The features of these quantities are summarized in the figures above.

 It is evident that at the ending stage of the evaporation process, the black holes (or black ring) do not vanish.
 On the contrary, such a minimal mass, called black hole remnant, exists and therefore the catastrophic ending of Hawking radiation can be avoided.
 This indicates that our method is able to reach the equally satisfactory results obtained by the GUP (Generalized uncertainty principle) method.
 In the framework of GUP, a minimal scale generated from the modification of the Heisenberg relation leads to a black hole remnant as well as corrections to the quantities of black hole thermodynamics.
-In our future work the approach in this paper will be developed and other forms of gravity's rainbow on various black holes will be studied.
+Finally, it is worth noting that the formula of the entropy of every black object researched in this paper contains a logarithmic term, which leads to a negative entropy near its horizon radius.
+This problem needs a further discussion in our future work.